FelipeZerokun/100-days-python/Day_01_Band_Name_Generator/Readme.md

 * Using print function to show a message to the user.
 * Using input function to get a string variable from the user.

-Also, we use a bit of string manipulation.
+Also, I used a bit of string manipulation.
 * Concatenate two strings into one.

 ------------------------------------------------------------------------------------------------------------------------------------